JennaSys/hexhole/README.md

 hexhole
 =======

-Desktop application to visualize and calculate hole locations for drilling an approximated hexagonal hole.
+Desktop Python application to visualize and calculate hole locations for drilling an approximated hexagonal hole.